MichelleGlauser/curriculum/_templates/projects.md

 -----

 ### Questions to Consider
-- Ask questions here that connect what is being done in the project to what was covered in the given weeks Topic Outlines.
+- Ask questions here that connect what is being done in the project to what was covered in the given week's Topic Outlines.
 - Ask questions that connect this project to prior Topic Outlines or Independent Practice.
 - Also ask questions that require the student to put together multiple pieces of knowledge to arrive at an answer or opinion.